danny-avila/LibreChat/docs/install/mac_install.md

 ./meilisearch-macos-amd64 --master-key your_master_key_goes_here
 ```

   - MeiliSearch will start running on the default port, which is 7700.
-You can now use MeiliSearch in your ChatGPT-Clone project.
+You can now use MeiliSearch in your LibreChat project.

   - Remember to include the MeiliSearch URL and Master Key in your .env file in the api directory.
 Your .env file should include the following lines: